rozek/banglejs-2-activities/README.md

 ### Image ###

-The built-in "img" only allows an image to be scaled up or down - rotation is not taken into account.
+The built-in "img" component only allows an image to be scaled up or down - rotation is not taken into account.
 For that reason, a simple "Image" component has been written which also allows an image to be rotated.

 <img align="left" src="Layouting/ImageDemo.png">